rage/programming-23/data/part-3/2-working-with-strings.md

 </in-browser-programming-exercise>

 The operator `in` returns a Boolean value, so it will only tell us _if_ a substring exists in a string, but it will not be useful in finding out _where_ exactly it is.
-The Python string method `find` can be used for this purpose.
-It takes the substring searched for as a parameter, and returns either the first index where it is found, or `-1` if the substring is not found within the string.
+Instead, the Python string method `find` can be used for this purpose.
+It takes the substring searched for as an argument, and returns either the first index where it is found, or `-1` if the substring is not found within the string.

 The image below illustrates how it is used: